-- You take into account the maximum fee which you charge your own clients and the frequency with which you work at this rate.
+- You take into account the maximum and minimum fees which you charge your own clients and the frequency with which you work at these rates.

 - You may also like to consider what fee you would expect to earn for delivering a programme of a similar scale and nature to this supervision group.

 - You keep in mind that VAT is payable on whatever fee is agreed.